 The parents lodged a police report on the very same day.
 When the police questioned the maid, at first she denied hurting the child, but later confessed to her actions.

 “I asked her why she did it.
 But she neither explained nor apologised for her actions.
-After that, the police handcuffed her and took her away,” Lisa told Lianhe Wanbao.
+After that, the police handcuffed her and took her away,” Lisa had told Lianhe Wanbao.

 Mum quits job, scared of hiring another maid